elenacramer/HR_Analysis/README.md

 ### SMOTE

 We use the implementations provided by the [imbalanced-learn Python library](https://github.com/scikit-learn-contrib/imbalanced-learn).
-With the SMOTE technique we are able to improve the accuracy scores of *SVC* and *RandomForestClassifier*:
+With the SMOTE technique we are able to improve the accuracy scores of *SVC* and *RandomForestClassifier*, but unfortunately not for the LogisticRegression:

 <br />